Skip to main content

 For example:

-// -- `getVisitorFeatureFlags` doesn't trigger feature experiment
+// -- `getVisitorFeatureFlags` doesn't trigger feature experiments;

 getVisitorFeatureFlags('my_visitor').forEach(({ key }) => {

-// -- `getFeatureFlagVariationKey` triggers feature experiment,
+// -- `getFeatureFlagVariationKey` triggers a feature experiment,

 getFeatureFlagVariationKey('my_visitor', key);